-17.1 Checking the throttle cable play
+17.1 Checking the play in the throttle cable

 - Check the throttle grip for smooth operation. - Turn handlebar as far as possible to the right.
-Turn the throttle grip back and forth slightly and determine the play in throttle cable A.
+Turn the throttle grip back and forth slightly and determine the play in throttle cable (A).